What is a signature loan and how does it work?

 How much can you borrow on a signature loan?

-Though the exact limits will vary by lender, you can generally borrow as much as $50,000 with a signature loan, according to Experian.
-In some cases, lenders may offer as much as $100,000 for signature loans.
+Though the exact limits will vary by lender, you can generally borrow as much as $50,000 with a signature loan, although some lenders offer higher maximum amounts.
+For example, Lightstream offers loans of up to $100,000 for qualified borrowers.

 A lender’s decision about how much an applicant can borrow is based on factors such as credit score and income.
 In general, signature loan amounts will not be as high as other types of loans because there is no collateral being provided to secure this type of loan should you default on payments.